Influence of ambient temperature on cavitation bubble dynamics: Mechanism of secondary cavitation

-The aforemationed relationship demonstrates that increasing the ambient temperature to elevate the vapor pressure inside the bubble is an effective strategy for mitigating the intensity of bubble collapse.
-A similar effect can also be achieved by modifying the fluid composition, such as increasing the ammonia mass fraction in aqueous ammonia solutions \citep{preso2024vapour}.
-Additionally, reducing the ambient pressure is another viable approach, as extensively validated through experiments by \cite{tinguely2012energy} and \cite{supponen2018rebounds}.

-\subsection{Mechanism of secondary cavitation}
+\section{Mechanism of secondary cavitation}

-In previous sections, we observed that the Rayleigh-Taylor instability on the bubble surface becomes particularly pronounced during the final stages of bubble collapse, leading to bubble distortion and fission.
-This instability originates from the initial perturbations of secondary cavitation bubbles.
-Figure \ref{fig:Pmin}(a) presents a series of close-up images illustrating the evolution of these secondary cavitation bubbles in a high-temperature environment.
-During the expansion phase, satellite bubbles continuously emerge around the primary bubble.
-As expansion continues, most of these satellite bubbles merge with the primary bubble, resulting in the formation of a series of wrinkles (or pits) on the gas-liquid interface, as depicted in frames 2 and 3 of Figure \ref{fig:frameforfree}.
-These wrinkles act as triggers for the subsequent Rayleigh-Taylor instability and promote bubble fragmentation.
-Similar phenomena have also been observed in experiments involving spark-induced bubbles in liquid nitrogen \citep{chen2024investigation}, which, however, have received little attention in their studies.
-The secondary cavitation phenomena observed in these experiments share a common characteristic: they occur when the ambient pressure approaches the saturation pressure of the liquid medium at a specific temperature.
-This perspective will be further elaborated in the following discussion.
+In previous sections, we observed that the Rayleigh-Taylor instability on the bubble surface becomes particularly pronounced at high temperature, leading to bubble distortion and fission during the final stages of bubble collapse.
+This instability arises from initial surface perturbations caused by secondary cavitation bubbles.
+Figure \ref{fig:closeup} presents a series of zoomed-in images illustrating the evolution of secondary cavitation bubbles in a high-temperature environment.
+During the expansion phase, secondary cavitation bubbles emerge around the primary bubble and subsequently coalesce with it, leading to the formation of wrinkles or pits on the gas–liquid interface (frames 1-3).
+This phenomenon is particularly pronounced towards the end of the expansion phase, as nucleation sites appear farther from the main interface (frames 4–6).
+Once secondary cavitation triggers these perturbations, the enlarged effective surface area may enhance interfacial heat transfer.
+The corresponding increase in baroclinic vorticity likely amplifies the surface perturbations \citep{shepherd1982rapid,frost1986effects}, manifested as progressively pronounced wrinkles on the bubble surface during the collapse phase.
+These surface distortions further enhance the Rayleigh-Taylor instability, promoting bubble fragmentation. \citet{chen2024investigation} also observed similar phenomena in spark-generated bubbles in liquid nitrogen.

-Figure \ref{fig:Pmin}(b) presents the minimum pressure within the bubble at different temperatures, compared with the saturated vapor pressure at corresponding ambient temperatures.
-It is evident that secondary cavitation occurs (indicated by empty markers) when the minimum pressure within the bubble falls below the saturated vapor pressure at the respective temperature (represented by the solid line).
-However, how does the internal pressure of a bubble become lower than the saturated vapor pressure at elevated temperatures?
-First, the saturated vapor pressure increases significantly with temperature.
-Considering that the bubble expands to a larger volume as the ambient temperature rises (as shown in Figure \ref{fig:setup}), the internal pressure of bubbles under high-temperature conditions is more prone to falling below the saturated vapor pressure during the over-expansion phase.
-The pressure near the bubble wall, which is close to the internal pressure, creates a conducive environment for cavitation nucleation, as illustrated in Figure \ref{fig:mechanism}(a).